lavollmer/sunnyside-agency-landingpage/README.md

 4. Understanding react-router-dom and how it works within all the files
 5. React-router-dom Link component doesn't support the className prop directly - need to wrap it with div or span
 6. Custome inline styles - inline styles are used to apply CSS directly to component or element.
 Written as Javacript objects with properties.
 May need specific style that isn't covered by framework.
+7. Manipulating a SVG file to change color with CSS

 ```html
 <h1>Some HTML code I'm proud of</h1>